 Virginia-based emergency veterinarian Katy Nelson has seen the results of cat food with low digestibility.
 “You can spot a cat on a high-fiber diet a mile away,” Nelson says.
 “Its skin is dull, and its coat is far from pretty.”
 Obese cats, once routinely fed high-fiber diets in order to promote weight loss, were basically wasting away as the nutrients they needed to absorb from their food went out of their body in the form of waste.

-Increasingly, veterinarians and cat food manufacturers agree that cats need to feast on foods with moderately fermentable fibers.
+Increasingly, veterinarians and cat food manufacturers agree that cats need to feast on foods with moderately fermentable fibers, usually found in cat foods meant for sensitive stomachs.
 Nelson shares her advice for identifying digestive issues and looking for specific ingredients in your cat’s food to ensure that it’s getting all the nutrients it needs to thrive.

 Identifying Digestive Troubles